New Documentary Highlights the Hidden Price of Making an iPhone

 “China is a more extreme case because of its repressive, authoritarian government and the inability of workers to have a voice at all,” she added.

 White called on consumers to pressure the large global brands by signing petitions, writing letters, or dialing company hotlines to show concern about worker protection.
 Companies like Apple and Samsung are “able directly to influence the quality of the working conditions, at least in their own factories,” she said.

-“I feel like we consumers in the land of plenty are fundamentally connected to those people who make our goods,” said audience member Jody R. Weiss after the film premiere.
+“I feel like we consumers in the land of plenty are fundamentally connected to those people who make our goods,” said audience member Jody R. Weiss.